+5-Week NCES Data Institute Online Course: This course provides participants with base-level training on NCES datasets and research methodologies appropriate for large-scale national data sources.
 Participants are assigned to research groups prior to starting the online course and move through the content, assignments, and exercises together.
 Each week, participants receive assignments through AIR's learning portal; activities include reading papers, watching videos, and completing exercises that apply new knowledge gained during the course.

-15-Week NCES Data Institute Capstone Project: This group research project begins immediately following completion of the online course.
+18-Week NCES Data Institute Capstone Project: This group research project begins immediately following completion of the online course.
 Participants work together -with guidance from mentors-to apply the foundational knowledge gained during the online course to explore potential research topics, conduct a literature review, develop a group research question, identify relevant NCES datasets, perform analyses using public-use data, write an executive summary, and develop a PowerPoint presentation.
-Each group submits an executive summary and PowerPoint presentation prior to arrival at the face-to-face meeting.
+Each group submits an executive summary and PowerPoint presentation prior to arrival at the in-person meeting.

-3-Day NCES Data Institute Face-to-Face Meeting: This collaborative and interactive experience builds on the knowledge participants gained in the online course and capstone project.
+3-Day NCES Data Institute In-person Meeting: This collaborative and interactive experience builds on the knowledge participants gained in the online course and capstone project.
 The meeting takes place in Washington, D.C. and features panel discussions, speaker presentations, and personalized guidance from NCES staff.
 Each activity provides opportunity for participants to ask questions, and the mixture of large-group, small-group, and one-on-one conversations helps ensure that participants' goals are attained.
 Example meeting content covers topics such as higher education research, publishing, the role of the higher education community, and policy.
 The event also provides orientation to the U.S. Department of Education, the Institute of Education Sciences (IES), NCES, and the National Postsecondary Education Cooperative (NPEC).
-In addition, groups present their research projects to and receive critical feedback from - NCES staff and fellow participants.
+In addition, groups present their research projects to - and receive critical feedback from - NCES staff and fellow participants.
 Lastly, groups spend time together refining projects based upon the feedback received, developing plans to complete the projects, and discussing the potential for dissemination of results after the Institute through conference presentations and/or publications.